-A car fringe benefit commonly arises when an employer makes a car they own or lease available for the private use of an employee.
+A car fringe benefit commonly arises when an employer makes a car they own or lease (including a novated lease) available for the private use of an employee.
 If you conduct your business through a company or trust, you may be an employee of the company or a trust.